doublehelix1859/Variant_Annotation_Pipeline/README.md

            input of the next stage: Stage 5.

-(the detailed stepwise work is included in the manual)
+(the detailed stepwise work is included in the manual: VEP annotation pipeline Manual.docx.pdf)